laserpants/powerpants/README.md

 ### Polynomials

 Polynomials are implemented as a map (`Data.Map.Strict.Map`) from degree keys to coefficient values.
-The degree of a term is always a non-negative integer, so we introduce a new `Nat` type for this purpose.
-This is just an alias for `Number.NonNegative.Integer`, defined by [Numeric Prelude](http://hackage.haskell.org/package/numeric-prelude).
+The degree of a term is always non-negative, so we introduce a new `Nat` type for this purpose. `Nat` is just an alias for `Number.NonNegative.Integer`, defined by [Numeric Prelude](http://hackage.haskell.org/package/numeric-prelude).

 ```haskell
 import Data.Map.Strict ( Map )